About me

 Reaching out

 I understand how important it is to feel at ease with your therapist and to be able to build a trusting relationship.
-For this reason, I offer a free 30-minute initial call where we can connect, talk about what you're looking for, and see whether working together would be a good fit for you.
+For this reason, I offer a free 30-minute initial call where we can connect, talk about what you're looking for, and see if working together would be a good fit for you.

 You are very welcome to contact me on 07983 344 856, by email, or through my website.